DErkan-A/EE441_Installations/README.md

 ## VS Code

 - [VS Code Official Documentation](https://code.visualstudio.com/docs): he official documentation covering setup, extensions, and using Visual Studio Code.
-- [GNU Make Manual](https://www.gnu.org/software/make/manual/make.html): The official GNU Make manual, covering how to write `Makefile` scripts and use Make effectively for building projects.
 ---

 Feel free to explore these resources for further learning and troubleshooting!
 Remember that you can always ask your TAs for help with anything you cannot do yourself in a reasonable time frame.